algolia/docsearch/docs/src/how-do-we-build-an-index.md

 be avaible without any client-side rendering.
 You can use `curl` in order to have a better idea of how does it look._

-### We extract the payload thank to your set of `selectors`
+### We extract the payload thanks to your set of `selectors`

 <img src="./assets/how_do_we_build_docsearch_index_2.png" alt="2nd step" class="mt-2"/>

-We will only focus on the information highlted thank to your selectors.
+We will focus on the information highlted via your selectors.

 ### We iterate though the HTML flow and build the payload